-- 3 For much of its history, East Montpelier has been a town of enviable scenic beauty.
-The town is - situated in the broad Winooski River valley, almost completely surrounded by low hills and 4 - 5 mountains distant enough to provide long views. - 6 The town has undergone considerable change to its scenic character in the past century, - 7 including changes in land use, advances in farm management techniques, development, loss of - 8 trees such as elms and chestnuts (while gaining overall in forested area), and loss of a number of - 9 older structures, including houses, barns, bridges, and stone walls.
+For much of its history, East Montpelier has been a town of enviable scenic beauty.
+The town is situated in the broad Winooski River valley, almost completely surrounded by low hills and mountains distant enough to provide long views.

+The town has undergone considerable change to its scenic character in the past century; this includes changes in land use, advances in farm management techniques, development, loss of trees such as elms and chestnuts (while gaining overall in forested area), and loss of a number of older structures, including houses, barns, bridges, and stone walls.
-- 11 East Montpelier's gently

-- 12 rolling topography and rich

-- 13 soils have sustained a broad

-- 14 tapestry of fields and meadows

-- 15 that give the town a distinctly

-- open landscape, with frequent 16

-- 17 views toward the surrounding

-- 18 and distant hills and mountains.

-- 19 The town's scenic beauty is the

-- 20 result of a small-scaled and

-- 21 intimate landscape of villages,

-- farmsteads, and homes in the 22

-- 23 midst of a varied pattern of

-- 24 field and forest.
-In addition to

-- 25 roadside views, many of the

-- 26 wilder back lots are familiar to

-- 27 residents because of their
+East Montpelier's gently rolling topography and rich soils have sustained a broad tapestry of fields and meadows that give the town a distinctly open landscape with frequent views toward the surrounding and distant hills and mountains.
+The town's scenic beauty is the result of a small-scaled and intimate landscape of villages, farmsteads, and homes in the midst of a varied pattern of field and forest.
+In addition to roadside views, many of the wilder back lots are familiar to residents because of their accessibility by an extensive network of walking and snowmobile trails.